Wrap dress: Diane von Fürstenberg's wrap dress

-However, Fürstenberg acknowledged in 2024 that her notable wrap dress design in fact bore similarities to her previous skirt and wrap top dresses, with the her idea of making her notable wrap dress figure developing after she noticed Julie Nixon Eisenhower opted to wear one of her skirt and wrap dresses while defending her father during a televised appearance she made as the Watergate scandal was progressing.
+However, Fürstenberg acknowledged in 2024 that her notable wrap dress design in fact bore similarities to her previous skirt and wrap top dresses, with her idea of making her notable wrap dress figure developing after she noticed Julie Nixon Eisenhower opted to wear one of her skirt and wrap dresses while defending her father during a televised appearance she made as the Watergate scandal was progressing.

 Wrap dresses achieved their peak of popularity in the mid to late 1970s, and the design, essentially a robe, has been credited with becoming a symbol of women's liberation in the 1970s.
 They experienced renewed popularity beginning in the late 1990s, particularly after von Fürstenberg reintroduced her wrap dress in 1997; she, among others, has continued to design wrap dresses since then.
 André Leon Talley published a 2004 book dedicated entirely to Fürstenberg's wrap dresses.
 The popularity of the wrap dress and its perceived feminist significance persisted into the 2010s.